ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/custom_query_type.md

 ## Options resolver-based Query type

-Additionally, your custom Query type can use extend the `OptionsResolverBasedQueryType` abstract class.
+Additionally, your custom Query type can extend the `OptionsResolverBasedQueryType` abstract class.
 This gives you more flexibility when defining parameters.

 In the `configureOptions()` method you can define the allowed parameters, their types and default values.